antonyjackson-png/udacity-hotelreservationproject/README.md

 # udacity-hotelreservationproject

-This is project 1 of the Udacity 'Swift Tech Scholarship' program.
+This is project 1 of the Udacity Swift Tech Scholarship program 'DevOps Engineering with Java'.